 Grace Medicine Flower has had significant recognition for her innovation throughout her career.
 Jackie Kennedy-Onassis visited her; she was invited to the White House and had pieces in collections and museums worldwide.
-In the 1970s, Grace and Joseph were both honored with the New Mexico Medal of Honor to contribute to Santa Clara Pueblo.
+In the 1970s, Grace and Joseph were honored with the New Mexico Medal of Honor for contributing to Santa Clara Pueblo.
 In addition to these honors, Grace has won significant awards at Gallup Ceremonials and other events.